pengarcia-dev/pengarcia-dev/README.md

 ## Presentation
 Hello, my name is Pablo.
-I'm from Cordoba, Spain and I create those repositories because I want to learn Git and GitHub.
-As I am electronic engineer and I focus on Firmware programmation, I think this repository will be important, because I understand how version control runs and I have a control about my projects.
+I'm from Cordoba, Spain and I create these repositories because I want to learn Git and GitHub.
+As I am electronic engineer and I focus on Firmware programming, I believe this repository will be useful for me.
+It helps me understand how version control works and allows me to better manage my projects.

-Thank you for read me and have a nice day!!!!
+Thank you for reading, and have a great day!

 <!--